 gala partners can collaborate in specific Partner Working Groups (PWG’s), comparable to study groups.
 The primary goal of these groups is to strategically share knowledge and discover synergies between partners located in different parts of the world.
 Partners can collectively develop activities for these groups, particularly to connect with other disciplines such as scientists, (environmental) lawyers or journalists.

 PWG1: Online education on Art and Ecology from a Latin-American perspective

-In this Working Group partners Labverde (Brazil), Fundación Mar Adentro (Chile), Estudio Nuboso (Panama), Goethe Institut Rio (Brazil) and Artesumapaz (Colombia) are collaborating to develop an online course on Art and Ecology.
-The aim of the course is to reach and educate artists in more remote areas/in lockdown and to strengthen their skills in accessing opportunities in the field of art and ecology.
-This group is coordinated by Labverde.
+In this Working Group partners Labverde (Brazil), Fundación Mar Adentro (Chile), Estudio Nuboso (Panama), Goethe Institut Rio (Brazil), Kiosko (Bolivia), Terremoto Magazine (Mexico) and Artesumapaz (Colombia) are collaborating to develop an online course on Art and Ecology.
+The aim of the course is to reach and educate artists in remote areas and to strengthen their skills in accessing opportunities in the field of art and ecology.

 PWG3: Ecocide and Advocacy

 In this Working Group partners No Lugar (Ecuador), Invisible Flock (UK), Kala Chaupal (India) and Fundacíon Mar Adentro (Chile) collaborate on connecting with policymakers and lawyers on making environmental crimes juridical crimes.
 Central questions include: What are the legal procedures to become a guardian of nature?
 How to articulate a relational jurisprudence as a guardian of nature?
 How do we represent Nature in court and how do we protect those who protect Nature?
 For this Working Group we collaborate with Kinstitute; a collective of artists, environmental lawyers and restorative justice experts who work on long-term projects dedicated to climate justice, environmental crimes, ecocide and the possibilities of proposing justice through artistic, juridical, ritualistic and restorative justice practices.

 PWG7: Regeneration and Biodiversity